 - For missing persons: we will defer to and coordinate with local or state law enforcement or rescue teams.

-- vegitation in search area must be thin enough to still be able to spot the size and color and/or thermal signature of the missing person or lost animal from the air;
+- Vegitation in the search area must be thin enough to still be able to spot the size and color and/or thermal signature of the missing person or lost animal from the air;

-- weather conditions and flight area must allow for safe takeoff/landing and flight operation.
-(We do not perform SAR missions at night or twlight, during snow, sleet, or rain, fog/low visibility, or sustained winds over 25MPH.);
+- Weather conditions and flight area must allow for safe takeoff/landing and flight operation.
+(We do not perform SAR missions at night or twilight, during snow, sleet, rain, fog/low visibility, or sustained winds over 25MPH.);

-- and for missing persons: volunteers or professions must be available on-site and capable of transversing the landscape to a located person.
+- And for missing persons: volunteers or professionals must be available on-site and can transverse the landscape to a located person.

 Other conditions which might limit the odds of a successful search may also exclude our ability to assist or locate the person or animal.

-Unfortunately, it is necessary we charge a non-refundable fee upfront to cover the cost of performing the flights, maintaining our gear and equipment, other costs/fees, and cost of travel.
-This fee varies by location, equipment, staff availability, and other associated costs but generally is around $375-675 for the first two hours on-site (each day).
-Additional hours requested after the first 2 hours on-site is $100-300/hour.
-But please beware, we do not recommend continuing a drone SAR in excess of 2 hours unless the person or animal has been spotted again in another area.
+Unfortunately, the equipment used and training/practice for these services is very costly.
+We must charge a non-refundable fee upfront to cover the cost of performing the flights, maintaining our gear and equipment, other costs/fees, and the cost of travel.
+This fee varies by location, equipment that will be used, staff availability, and other associated costs but generally is around $375-675 for the first two hours on-site (each day).
+Additional hours requested after the first 2 hours on-site are $150-300/hour.
+But please beware, we do not recommend continuing a drone SAR over 2 hours unless the person or animal has been spotted again in another area.